Jerzy Dudek: Early years

-Born in Rybnik, Dudek began playing football at twelve for Górnik Knurów.
-Six years later, he made his senior debuts with Concordia Knurów in the third division, where he set a record of 416 minutes without conceding a goal.
+Born in Rybnik, Dudek began playing football at 12 for Górnik Knurów.
+Six years later, he made his senior debut with the renamed Concordia in the third division, where he set a record of 416 minutes without conceding a goal.

 Dudek only played one season in the Ekstraklasa, appearing in roughly half of the matches for Sokół Tychy as the club finished in mid-table, making his first appearance in the competition against Legia Warsaw.

 Feyenoord

-Dudek left his country in 1996 at age 23, joining Feyenoord, but had to wait a year before he made his debut, proceeding to appear in all Eredivisie matches the following four campaigns combined.
+Dudek left his country in 1996 at age 23, joining Feyenoord, but had to wait a year before he made his debut, proceeding to appear in all Eredivisie matches the following four campaigns.
 He won the national championship in 1998–99 along with the subsequent edition of the Johan Cruyff Shield, after a 3–2 win over Ajax.

-Dudek won the Dutch Golden Shoe award in 2000, becoming the first foreign player to win the award.
-He played his final game for the Rotterdam side against Ajax on 26 August 2001.
+Dudek won the Dutch Golden Shoe award in 2000, becoming the first foreign player to achieve this.
+Also that year, he was voted Polish Footballer of the Year.

+On 26 August 2001, Dudek made his final appearance for the Rotterdam side, a 2–1 home loss also against Ajax.